How To Start a Vending Machine Business in 2026

 Get the Funding You Need

 Once you're off the ground, securing adequate financing helps you grow your vending machine business.
-Clarify Capital offers several loan products designed specifically for small business owners who have been in business for six months or more:
+Clarify Capital offers several financing options and small business loans designed specifically for small business owners who have been in business for six months or more:

-To apply for funding through Clarify Capital, you'll need to provide three months of recent bank statements, proof of at least $10,000 in monthly revenue, and verification that your business has been operating for at least six months.
-With a credit score of 500 or higher, you can get approved quickly and access capital in as little as 24 hours.
+To apply for funding through Clarify Capital, you'll need to provide three to four months of recent bank statements, proof of at least $10,000 in monthly revenue, and verification that your business has been operating for at least six months (one year for a business line of credit).
+If you're still weighing the trade-offs, our piece on whether to take a small business loan walks through the pros and cons.
+With a credit score of 550 or higher, you can get approved quickly and access capital in as little as 24 hours.

 FAQs About Starting a Vending Machine Business